fairmatic/fmsdk-insurance-sample-ios/integrate_fmsdk_ios.md

 If your app does not already have them, please include the following keys in your app's `Info.plist`:

-> Since Fairmatic imports the CoreBluetooth framework, we strongly recommend you also include a Bluetooth usage description message as shown below.
-Even though the SDK won't use Bluetooth, this import mandates to put this permission-related string.

 ```xml
 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>
 <string>We need background location permission to provide you with